I am excited to share my interview with my friend and author Amos Smith.

 Amos is a family man, hiker, seasoned Centering Prayer practitioner, retreat leader, Contemplative Christian writer, amateur musician, dish washer, desert dweller, and ordained United Church of Christ (UCC) pastor.

 Amos holds a Doctor of Ministry from Chicago Theological Seminary.
 He teaches a class titled “Contemporary Christian Mysticism” at the Redemptorist Renewal Center in Tucson and has been invited to participate in forums at the University of Arizona.
 His writing has been published in various newspapers and magazines including The Billings Gazette, The Spokesman Review, Friends Journal: Quaker Thought and Life Today, and Chicago Seminary Press.

 Amos published his first book, Healing The Divide: Recovering Christianity’s Mystic Roots with Wipf & Stock Publishers in 2013.
 The book has been well received and reviewed and is part of the curriculum for the Living School of The Center for Action and Contemplation (CAC | Richard Rohr).

-Amos’ next book, Primordial Freedom: Meditations on Silence, Stillness, and Mysticism in Scripture, will be published in February or March of 2018.
+Amos’ next book, Be Still and Listen: Experience the Presence of God in Your Life, will be published in June of 2018.
 Amos is also working on a book co-authored with Rich Lewis titled Centering Prayer Journey: Discovering and Mirroring the Dynamic Christ and the Human Jesus scheduled to come out in 2018.